 You can greatly decrease the likelihood of a security breach by restricting which DigitalOcean resources or external IP addresses are allowed to access the nodes in a cluster.
 This prevents brute force password and denial-of-service attacks from any server not explicitly permitted to connect.

-Typically, only the application servers are allowed to connect to the database cluster.
+Typically, only application servers are allowed to connect to the database cluster.
 Users access the public-facing site, and the public-facing server authenticates and manages database connections in turn.

-Add a Trusted Source Using the CLI
+Add a Trusted Source Using Automation

 How to Add a Trusted Source Using the DigitalOcean CLI